Education Outside the Classroom

 By 2017 such wonders were again on display in Chicagoland.
 The Halim Time and Glass Museum houses more than 1,100 time pieces and over 70 stained glass pieces from church windows to art objects by Tiffany, all handsomely displayed in a five-story building built for the purpose.
 Located in slightly suburban Evanston, the museum is a project of the family of Egyptian immigrant businessman Cameel Halim.

 The diligent museum-goer can also choose from among many other specialty museums.
-These could, with justice, be labeled vanity museums, since almost all of them consist of collections amassed according to the fancy of wealthy or eccentric collectors.
+Like Halim's museum, these could with justice be labeled vanity museums, since almost all of them consist of collections amassed according to the fancy of wealthy or eccentric collectors.
 The Schingoethe Center for Native American Cultures is essentially the private collection of two local collectors, husband and wife Herbert and Martha Schingoethe, who donated money for a building at Aurora University to house it and support its operation.
 The Mitchell Museum of the American Indian likewise houses the collection of an avid amateur, Evanstonian John Mitchell.

 Another is the Lizzadro Museum Of Lapidary Art in Elmhurst (‘Sharing with others the eternal beauty of gemstones and promoting the study of earth science”).
 Immigrant cobbler-turned-successful-electrical-contractor Joseph Lizzadro amassed what the museum promises is the most extensive collection of stone carvings displayed in the Midwest, including a nephrite jade imperial altar set from the Ming Dynasty, housed in a museum Lizzardo had built in the 1960s in Elmhurst’s Wilder Park.